MEGA ENDS STATEMENT (Vision):

 i.
 Public Infrastructure

 iii.
-Fostering appropriate interim uses once landfill and quarry operations are complete
+Fostering appropriate interim uses until the time the landfill and quarry operations are complete

 c.
 Monuments at Key City Entrances